kalkuteminal/Animation-DNA/01-Quick-start.md

 Assume we need to deliver an animated shot with a character holding an apple in a street.
 Like in DNA banner at [home page](https://github.com/kiryha/AnimationDNA/wiki), considering it as a storyboard of our shot.

-At the base level of project organization we have to deal with two substances:
-- **ASSETS**
-- **SHOTS**

-This core division permeates through a project workflow and reflected in database and folder structure.
-First we need to understand which objects we need to create for the project and what will happen with them according to a script and storyboard.
+First we need to understand which objects in terms of [asset clasification]() we need to create for the project and what will happen with them according to a script and storyboard.
 Than we create necessary assets(objects) and shots(actions) in database, link assets to shots, setup length of the shots.
 Finally we can start production — animate assets, render and compose shots.

 According to [asset classification system](02-Codex-DNA#asset-creation) we need to create such assets with a proper [type](02-codex-dna#asset-types-in-ftrack):
 * character asset — Bender